 Walker was inducted into the Arkansas Black Hall of Fame in 1999.
 He ran and lost the election for the Arkansas House of Representatives in 2002 and was awarded the designation as Southern Trial Lawyer of the Year with its War Horse award in 2004.
 He ran for the Arkansas House of Representatives 34th District position, in 2010, placing first in the primary and runoff and winning the general election.
 A Democratic member of the Arkansas House of Representatives since January 2011, Walker served four terms representing District 34.
 Walker served as a principal at John W. Walker law firm in Little Rock, Arkansas and practiced law throughout Arkansas and the surrounding states.

 Walker has been involved with numerous organizations, including the NAACP Legal Defense Fund, the National Bar Association, and the Southern Trial Lawyers Association.
 He was a recipient of the Lawyer of the Year Award by the Arkansas Bar Association and national awards from the National Bar Association (NBA), American Trial Lawyers Association, NAACP Legal Defense Fund and the American Civil Liberties Union.

-Walker has three adult children.
+Walker has five adult children.

 John Walker, Sr. was interviewed by The HistoryMakers on March 15, 2018.